ClementFoucher/StateS/README.txt

 And, longer term (even maybe never), but I would love to implement these:
 - Support a coupling interface to send outputs/receive inputs from another software (or more generally, another environment -- hardware?),
-- Export machines using standard save formats (do standard representations exist?),
+- Export machines using standard save formats (do standard representations exist?).
-- Generate VHDL code from machine.

 This list reflects what I have in mind currently about the software I want to build.
 But some of these features may be complex to implement, and I can't guarantee I'll actually do.